Home / Forum / Event pictures / Bikes / Trikes / HotRods

 Pretty little Moggy Minor convertible.
 Belonged to the head of sales at ProBike in Newbury, Berks.
 Non standard pillar box red paintjob works well with old English white trim.
 Very olde worlde.
 Very nice.

 Super shiny black 40s Chevy panel van.
-I've since been told this appeared as a feature car in Custom Car magazine.
 Beautiful.
 Paintwork was absolutely flawless.
 If the Devil drives a motor this'd be it.
-Parked outside Surrey Harley Davidson, Dorking, during their swap meet.
+Parked outside Surrey Harley Davidson, Dorking, Surrey, during their swap meet.

-Mark 2 Consul I believe.
+Mark 2 Consul.
 Possibly lowered.
 Nice 70s Wolfrace rims.
 Still a very useable modern classic.
 Follows the current trend of covering old seats with ethnic Mexican/Indian blankets.
 Very cool.
-At the NCC Diamond Day custom bike show at the Ace cafe on the North Circular.
+At the NCC Diamond Day custom bike show at the Ace Cafe on the North Circular.

 Mark 1 Zephyr in fabulous nick.
 The underside was as clean as the bodywork.
 No idea what motor it ran but suspect it wasn't standard.
-My brother Steve, who knows about these things, tells me it's running 5 spoke American Torque Thrust Ds.
+Running 5 spoke American Torque Thrust D wheels.
 I thought they were only built as 4 doors -closer inspection showed the interior door panels missing & evidence of some very talented door "stretching".
 Could well be wrong, but looked like a 4 doorer converted to 2.
 Lurking outside the Ace Cafe, North London during the NCC Diamond Day custom bike show.

-Lovely little daily driver, often cruising the streets of downtown Basingstoke.
+Lovely little daily driver, often cruising the streets of downtown Basingstoke, Hants.
 Don't know anything about it except it's an Opel, running on old 5 spoke Revolution rims.
 Gorgeous colour.

-Big, boxy Plymouth parked up on Madeira Drive, Brighton.
+Big, boxy Plymouth parked up on Madeira Drive, Brighton, Sussex.

-As aerodynamic as a house brick & as big as my flat, but pretty cool.
+As aerodynamic as a house brick & as big as a house, but pretty cool.

-Porsche Speedster seen at the 1st Annual Chop n Rod Show, an original and well used example
+Porsche Speedster seen at the 1st Annual London Chop n Rod Show.
+An original and well used example.

-Spotted at the recent Southampton MAG bike show, this fibreglass bodied model Y Ford was very civilised.
-Quiet purring exhaust note would suggest a fairly modern motor under the bonnet.
+Spotted at the Southampton MAG bike show, this fibreglass bodied model Y Ford was very civilised.
+Quiet, purring exhaust note would suggest a fairly modern motor under the bonnet.
 A nice "resto-rod".

 This one needs no explanation.
 Herbie replica parked in Marlborough High Street, Wiltshire.

-A G-Wiz Electric microcar spotted in london, these clever little cars give the equivalent of 600mpg, no road tax charges, no congestion charges, website here
+A G-Wiz electric microcar spotted in London.
+Rechargable electric motor.
+They give the equivalent of 600mpg, no road tax charges, no congestion charges.

 F100

-'58 F100 Ford truck lurking outside Valley Gas Speed Shop, Newbury, Berks
+'58 Ford F100 truck.
+The company run-about for Valley Gas Speed Shop, Newbury, Berks.

 Austin 12